joeyjoseph/ResearchRAG/INSTALL_AND_SETUP.md

 source "<PROJECT_ROOT>/corpus-env/bin/activate"
 ```

+## Step 4.
+Installing and configuring your LLM Tools

+This will walk you through a hybrid local + frontier model setup.
+If you want to run everything local, skip the Anthropic (or other) API setup steps.
+You will need

+- An Anthropic API key (for summarizing source/reference material)
+- [LM Studio](https://lmstudio.ai) or its headless counterpart llmster installed (for summarizing your own unpublished writing — manuscript, drafts, notes — entirely locally, so it never leaves your machine) The installation for this is covered later in the document.
+- ~200MB free disk space for the embedding model, NER model, and Python environment

-### 4. Set your Anthropic API key
+### 1. Adding your Anthropic API to the tool

-Add it to your shell profile so it's available in normal terminal sessions:
+Login to [console.anthropic.comm](https://console.anthropic.com/) and copy your API key.
+Then add it to your shell profile so it's available in normal terminal sessions:

 ```bash
 echo 'export ANTHROPIC_API_KEY=your-key-here' >> ~/.zshrc